Nusratillo777/Home-Devices/README.md

 components were used.
 In addition, if you change the device's mode to dark, the app adjusts dark mode.

 ## Architecture
-    - Clean architecture is used with MVVM in ui layer
+    - UI: activities is used with ViewModels (MVVM)
-    - Followed to App architecture guide provided by google
+    - Data: Models, Enntities, Mappers, Data stroges, and Business logic are located
+    - Domain: Encapsulates business logic

 ## Technologies
     - Android SDK